fluxcd/flux/site/fluxctl.md

 Use "fluxctl [command] --help" for more information about a command.
 ```

-# What is a Controller
+# What is a Controller?

 This term refers to any cluster resource responsible for the creation of
 containers from versioned images - in Kubernetes these are workloads such as